incubyte/incubyte.github.io/content/blog/introduction-to-systems-thinking-and-escaping-common-system-traps.md

 type = ""
 +++

-> There is no right or wrong answer in architecture - only trade offs.\
+> There is no right or wrong answer in architecture — only trade offs. \
 > ---<cite>Fundamentals of Software Architecture By Mark Richards, Neal Ford. </cite>

 Everything in software architecture is a trade-off, so the famous answer to every decision is “It depends”.
 It depends on the engineering practices and processes, the organization's culture, business drivers, the developer's skill sets and many other factors.